Introduction

 2. Assess Property Value and Condition: Conduct thorough due diligence to evaluate the property's market value and its condition.
 Seek professional assistance, including the aid of a Probate Real Estate Agent, as needed.

-3. Engage with Executors and Heirs: Establish communication with the executor or heirs to express your interest in purchasing the property.
+3. Engage with Executors and Heirs: Establish communication with the Executor or Heirs to express your interest in purchasing the property.

 5. Perform Due Diligence: Once your offer is accepted, conduct a detailed property inspection, title search, and any necessary financial analysis.